clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 - Conjured creatures (concentration-based) disappear
 - Conjured creatures reappear when the field disappear (unless concentration was lost)
-- Summoned creatures that are instantaneous summons stay and can traverse the field (it's not persisting because of a spell anymore)
+- Summoned creatures not concentration-based can traverse the field (they are not persisting because of a spell anymore)
 - [You still have to make concentration checks when hit](https://rpg.stackexchange.com/questions/93550/is-a-concentration-spell-suppressed-when-the-caster-is-in-antimagic-field)

 Additionally, the following phenomenons (that at some point required magic to bring into existence) are __not considered magical__: